-- We designed and built a single Pigtail Cable to go from the PSU (power supply unit) to both of the Cable Harnesses (20-pin and 24-pin).
-This new cable replaces the two Pigtail Cables that went to the 24-pin and 20-pin Cable Harnesses.
-Here are the specifications for the new single Pigtail Cable.
+- We designed and built a single pigtail cable to go from the power supply unit (PSU) to both of the Cable Harnesses (20-pin and 24-pin).
+This new cable replaces the two pigtail cables that went to the 24-pin and 20-pin cable harnesses.
+Here are the specifications for the new single pigtail cable.

 - We designed a new cover plate to cover the hole left in the chassis by not using the second PSU.
 You don’t need to do this, and as you can see from the image above we did not, but in case you want to here are the specifications for the cover plate.